MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 Microsoft does not mine your data for advertising or for any other purpose other than providing you the service.

 ### Does Azure ATP only leverage traffic from Active Directory?
-In addition to analyzing Active Directory traffic using deep packet inspection technology, Azure ATP also collects relevant events from your Security Information and Event Management (SIEM) and creates entity profiles based on information from Active Directory Domain Services.
-If you use the Azure ATP sensor, it extracts these events automatically.
-You can use Windows Event Forwarding to send these events to the Azure ATP standalone sensor.
+In addition to analyzing Active Directory traffic using deep packet inspection technology, Azure ATP also collects relevant Windows Events from your domain controller and creates entity profiles based on information from Active Directory Domain Services.
 Azure ATP also supports receiving RADIUS accounting of VPN logs from various vendors (Microsoft, Cisco, F5, and Checkpoint).

 ### Does Azure ATP monitor only domain-joined devices?
 No. Azure ATP monitors all devices in the network performing authentication and authorization requests against Active Directory, including non-Windows and mobile devices.